opencardev/crankshaft/README.md

 If you don't have the official touch screen and just want to see whether Crankshaft will work with the phone you have before spending money to buy the screen, try [this trick](https://github.com/htruong/crankshaft/wiki/Frequently-Asked-Questions#i-have-a-pi3-how-can-i-test-crankshaft-compatibility-with-my-phone-before-i-spend-the-money-to-buy-the-official-screen).

 If you want to know for sure or have a chance to try it, please spend a minute to report back whether it works or not at [Hardware Compatibility List](https://github.com/htruong/crankshaft/issues/2).
-Crankshaft did some tweaks to the way standard OpenAuto works, so that might have caused some incompatibility among phones.
-If Crankshaft doesn't work but you're capable of compiling software on Linux, there is some chance you can get it to work [following OpenAuto's simple intructions](https://github.com/htruong/crankshaft/issues/2).
+If Crankshaft doesn't work but you're capable of compiling software on Linux, there is a chance chance you can get it to work [following OpenAuto's simple intructions](https://github.com/htruong/crankshaft/issues/2).

-If you have pictures of your project, feel free to [add to the collection](https://photos.app.goo.gl/81hQ6wTuLFNGmRHh2).

 Release Highlights
 --